Organic molecular films and heterostructures

 Facilities

-The OMBE apparatus consists of high vacuum and ultra-high vacuum chambers where up to six sources can be installed for depositing different compounds; during OMBE growth, the film thickness is monitored in-situ by a quartz microbalance and its optical behavior by RAS.
-Optical spectroscopies, such as absorption, reflection, photoluminescence and ellipsometry, are used for the study of thin films and multilayers ex-situ, also in comparison with the properties detected in-situ by RAS.
+The OMBE apparatus consists of high vacuum and ultra-high vacuum chambers where up to six sources can be installed for depositing different compounds; during OMBE growth, the film thickness is monitored in situ by a quartz microbalance.
+Optical spectroscopies, such as absorption, reflection, photoluminescence (PL) and ellipsometry, are used for the study of thin films and multilayers; PL is also applied in-situ to monitor the growth.
 Optical measurements can be carried out as a function of temperature, down to few K, under polarized light and at different incidence angles.
-Atomic force microscopy is used ex-situ for the morphology characterization of all the samples and for the study of the film growth process; morphology is usually checked over sereval μm2 wide regions, while on crystalline samples molecular resolution is also achievable.
+Atomic force microscopy is used ex situ for the morphology characterization of all the samples and for the study of the film growth process; morphology is usually checked over several μm2 wide regions, while on crystalline samples molecular resolution is also achievable.